CASE STUDY 003

 SIGN IN

-The sign-in screen isn’t usually the most exciting part of an app, so I added playful illustrations and blue accents to make it feel more engaging.
-Interactive buttons turn it into a small moment of delight and set the tone for the rest of the experience.
+The sign-in screen is usually a routine step, so I added playful illustrations and blue accents to make it more engaging.
+Interactive buttons create a small moment of delight and

 HOME